NETWAYS/foreman-training/configmanagement/03_puppet.md

     # puppet agent -t

-This will run the agent in test mode (one time in foreground with verbose output) so you will see the changes configured in the puppet class.
+This will run the agent in test mode (one time in foreground with verbose output) so you will see the changes configured in the Puppet class.

 An alternative would be to use "Run Puppet Once" on the host view to utilizie Remote Execution.